-The political crisis in Belarus has increasingly worsened since August last year.
-The regime under strongman Lukashenko is persecuting members of the political opposition, and also civil‑society actors, with massive repression, violence and intimidation.
-More than 35,000 citizens have been arrested to date and the number of political prisoners is rising steadily.
-However, the leadership in Minsk continues to reject any form of the urgently needed dialogue with a wide cross‑section of civil society.
+The human rights situation in Belarus has seen a marked deterioration since August 2020.
+The regime under strongman Lukashenko is persecuting members of the political opposition, and also civil-society actors, with massive repression, violence and intimidation.
+The number of political prisoners now lies at well over 1000.
+Hundreds of charitable associations have been forcibly dissolved, made to close down themselves or been driven into exile.
+The once diverse independent media scene has been almost completely broken down inside the country, but is building up again in exile.
+However, the leadership in Minsk continues to reject any form of the urgently needed dialogue with a wide cross-section of civil society.

-Given this situation, the Federal Foreign Office has, since March 2021, substantially expanded its support for civil society, which has been a central pillar of Germany’s foreign policy in Belarus for years.
-In so doing, we want to make a contribution towards responding to the political crisis and the violence in Belarus.
+Given this situation, the Federal Foreign Office has substantially expanded its support for civil society, which has been a central pillar of Germany’s foreign policy in Belarus for years.
+In so doing, we are helping to respond to the political crisis and the violence in Belarus.

 - support for students, doctoral students and researchers through